 Instructions

-- Taste the beef noodle soup and add salt if needed.
-As a reference we added ½ teaspoon to ours.
+- Taste the soup and add more salt, if necessary.
+As a reference, we added an additional ½ teaspoon.

-- Serve with crusty bread for dipping or saltine crackers.
-But there’s no need because this hearty soup is satisfying on its own.
+- Serve with crusty bread or saltine crackers for dipping, or enjoy it on its own.

 Notes